 It’s not difficult to learn and the 30-60 minute training you receive initially goes a long way to helping you understand it, even without technical skills.

 Here’s what gets us about Toast: We love that it’s a feature-rich platform for restaurants but the price is really up there.
-At $100/mo it’s one of the more expensive POS systems on the market and that’s just one terminal.
+The base price for Toast is $79 a month.
 Additional terminals run you $50/mo per device.

 You do get a lot for that price.
 That includes the entire run of features (there’s no limitation on features), plus the mobile POS tech, advanced reporting and CRM, 24/7 support, and unlimited updates.